netdata/netdata-grafana-datasource-plugin/README.md

 The installations below will use different tools like: curl, docker, jq, wget, unzip and xcopy.

+### Directly through the Grafana UI

+Netdata is available in the Grafana Plugin catalog.

 ### Docker

 #### Pre-buit script - setup-demo-environment